boxabirds/yt-gemini-mcp/README.md

 ## Features

-- 🎥 **YouTube Transcript Extraction**: Fetch transcripts from any YouTube video URL
-- 🤖 **Multi-Client Support**: Works with Claude Code, Cursor, Windsurf, and other MCP-compatible clients
+ 🤖 **Multi-Client Support**: Works with Claude Code, Cursor, Windsurf, and other MCP-compatible clients
-- 🔑 **Secure API Key Management**: API keys are stored locally with proper permissions
 - 🌍 **Cross-Platform**: Installers for Windows, macOS, and Linux
 - 🚀 **Easy Installation**: Universal installers that automatically detect and configure your AI clients